fedeghe/synchazard/source/README.md

     - server Action: `/dataServer/actions/reactor.js`

 - **incremental**
-this is the simplest one, the Action broadcasts evey second an incremental counter; the client hnadler simply render it somewhere.
+this is the simplest one, the Action broadcasts evey second an incremental counter; the client handler simply render it somewhere.
     - client handler: `/server/js/handlers/incremental.js`
     - server Action: `/dataServer/actions/incremental.js`